OpsOrch/opsorch-mcp/README.md

 # opsorch-mcp

 opsorch-mcp is the Model Context Protocol (MCP) server for OpsOrch.
-It exposes OpsOrch Core HTTP APIs as safe MCP tools for LLM and agent runtimes.
+It exposes OpsOrch Core HTTP APIs as safe, read-only MCP tools for LLM and agent runtimes.

 ## Getting started